JathujanMahendran/touch-sensitive-plant/README.md

 <p align="justify">We will learn how to build a touch-based color-changing plant using Arduino.
 When you touch the plant, the color of the plant vase will automatically change.
 This is a nice indoor decorative project and also a small hobby project for beginners to build and learn some interesting stuff.</p>

 **Author**
- * Jathujan Mahendranefre
+ * Jathujan Mahendran , maker at Dream Space Academy.

 **Acknowledgment**
- * Jerushan Sritharan ,
+ * Jerushan Sritharan , Guardian of Electronics Lab, Dream Space Academy.
- * Rathees Koneswaran maker a Dream Space Academy
+ * Rathees Koneswaran , maker at Dream Space Academy.
- *
+ * Sajeev Punithakaran , maker at Dream Space Academy.

 ## How to Detect a Touch on the Plant?